2014 OUSCI Recap- JF Launier's 1964 Buick Riviera

 While videos of the unthinkable (a Ridler winner doing burnouts and running at the dragstrip) surfaced months before the OUSCI, the car did have a heavy show schedule.
 If JF's calendar would've allowed it, he probably would've preferred to do some test days to get the car totally dialed in for Vegas.
 While much of the attention and accolades have fallen at JF's feet, he was quick to share praise for his fellow competitors.
 "Every car in the OUSCI is cool and worth a look," says Launier.
 "They're all built by different people with different ideas and it really makes for a wild mix of cars.
 The young kids with the Evos were the fairytale David and Goliath story.
 It was so fun to watch them set the track on fire and I love seeing young people with fresh ideas!"

 It wouldn't seem like a hot rodder like Launier would come away from the OUSCI impressed most by the competitors running Mitsubishi Evos, but that speaks to how open-minded he is about the automotive aftermarket and probably hints at why his vision allows him to go places few others dare.
-One place he would encourage others to go are future USCA and OUSCI events.
+One place he would encourage others to go are future OPTIMA Search for the Ultimate Street Car series and OUSCI events.
 "Go to have fun and you will not be disappointed," says JF.
 "I've raced bikes, karts, snowmobiles, cars and trucks and I never smile as much as I do at the OPTIMA events!"
 A ringing endorsement from one of the top hot rod builders in the world and we're happy to have it!

 JF may be quick to embrace new technology in the automotive world, but he is a bit slower on the computer end of things.
-He did, however, finally jump onboard the Instagram train, so be sure to follow @jf_kustoms to see more of the Buick and other upcoming projects.
+You can see more of JF's work on the JF Kustoms website.